recruitro/lesser/README.md

 lesser
 ======

-Lesser is a custom Wordpress theme based on Less for our blog.
+Lesser is a custom Wordpress theme for our blog.